AndreaCirilloAC/ramazon/README.md

 * establish a connection
 * modify sources.list to add R Cran Server
-* Install an update version of R
+* Install an updated version of R
 * Install R Studio Server
 * Remove Example page from R studio Server
 * Copy your shiny app on Amazon Server